Outbound Prospecting: How to Identify Prospects that Buy in a Down Market

 - Companies with 10,000+ employees accounted for 5% of my business.

-Clearly, the companies with anywhere from 50 to 500 employees are the ones my outbound prospecting efforts need to be focused on as I have 2 to 1 advantage over my next closest win category.
+Clearly, the companies with anywhere from 50 to 500 employees are the ones my outbound prospecting efforts need to be focused on as I have a 2-to-1 advantage over my next closest win category.

 Your highest win category is where to focus when doing outbound prospecting because that is the niche that you will have the most success with when it comes to helping them solve a problem and getting the ROI you are after with your prospecting efforts.